itamadev/oceans/README.md

 # oceans

-A self-hosted cloud based search
+Oceans aims to be a self-hosted out-of-the-box solution for having a search engine experience for cloud hosted enterprise sites and documentations.